Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 ## Build

+To build your own version of the demo, instead of using the one provided in the deploy.zip file from the Install section above, follow these steps.

-Otherwise, in order to compile the project, a version of Excel implementing RTD features must be installed (usually Excel 2007, 2010+).
+In order to compile the project, a version of Excel implementing RTD features must be installed (usually Excel 2007, 2010+).
 For more information regarding the RTD technology please visit this [page](http://social.msdn.microsoft.com/Search/en-us?query=RTD).
 For more information regarding Visual C# 2010 Express and how to run it, please go to: [http://www.microsoft.com/express/Downloads/#2010-Visual-CS](http://www.microsoft.com/express/Downloads/#2010-Visual-CS).

 <i>NOTE: You may also use the sources included in this project with another Microsoft IDE or without any IDE but such approach is not covered in this readme.</i>